dzmipt/kdbStudio/notes.md

     * drag for zoom can be done in any direction
     * chart can be moved
     * shortcuts for copy, save, etc.
+* KDBSTUDIO_CONFIG_HOME environment variable overrides location of Studio home with configs and logs
+* Action to convert tabs to spaces

 `dz2.0.1` 2021.12.23
 -----